hyang-bio/PCAR/README.md

 ```

 The final score and details for allele-specific regulatory roles are saved in Test.score.txt and associated allele-specific expressed genes and transposable elements could be searched in Test.score_asexpr_genes.txt and Test.score_asexpr_transposableElements.txt respectively.

+The pipeline take approximately 6 minutes for scoreasr based on *Test data*.